U.S. Youth Employment

 More troubling still, there are nearly six million opportunity youth in this country—chronically disconnected young people ages of 16-24 who are neither in school nor working.
 For these young people, failure to gain an early foothold in the labor market can translate to a lifetime of lower earnings, family and community instability, and a host of other challenges.

 These challenges jeopardize the lives and livelihoods of young Americans and put the social and economic future of an entire generation—and the nation as a whole—on the line.

-The Rockefeller Foundation’s U.S. Youth Employment initiative seeks to create a more inclusive economy that employs more youth in career-building jobs.
+The Rockefeller Foundation’s U.S. Youth Employment initiative seeks to create a more inclusive economy that employs more opportunity youth in career-building jobs.
 For the last four years, the Foundation and its grantees have collaborated with some of the nation’s largest and most progressive employers and leading community-based organizations to develop “impact hiring.”